The thread count secrets some brands aren't telling you - do they really matter?

-It's time to address the thread count madness.
-Everyone is trying to grab your attention with ever higher thread counts, but is that what really matters when you're buying bed linen?
-Absolutely not.
-In fact, it could be the opposite.
+Every day there's a new bed linen brand vying for your attention with ever higher thread counts, but is that what really matters when you're buying bed linen?

-First of all, what is a thread count?
+Absolutely not, and we're here to bust some thread count myths.
+But first of all, what is a thread count?

 Point 1: Let's eliminate anything below 300 thread count (the yarns are too thick to provide the smoothness we must expect from good quality linen).